ARIEL: Adversarial Graph Contrastive Learning: Conclusion

 \section{Conclusion}

-In this paper, we propose a universal framework for graph contrastive learning by introducing an adversarial view and scale it through subgraph sampling and stabilize it through information regularization.
-It consistently outperforms the state of the art graph contrastive learning methods in the node classification and graph classification tasks and exhibits a higher degree of robustness to the adversarial attack.
+In this paper, we propose a universal framework for graph contrastive learning by introducing an adversarial view, scaling it through subgraph sampling, and stabilizing it through information regularization.
+It consistently outperforms the state-of-the-art graph contrastive learning methods in the node classification and graph classification tasks and exhibits a higher degree of robustness to the adversarial attack.
 Our framework is not limited to the graph contrastive learning frameworks we build on in this paper, and it can be naturally extended to other graph contrastive learning methods as well.
-In the future, we plan to further investigate (1) the adversarial attack on graph contrastive learning (2) the integration of graph contrastive learning and supervised methods.
+In the future, we plan to further investigate (1) the adversarial attack on graph contrastive learning and (2) the integration of graph contrastive learning and supervised methods.